 Competitors shall at all times adhere to the international rules of the air (published by ICAO).
 Ridge soaring, turning and landing patterns shall be complied with, and a proper lookout kept at all times.
 A glider joining another in a thermal shall circle in the same direction as that established by the first regardless of height separation.
-All pilots must read and understand the explanation of proper thermal procedures, presented in a separate document Thermalling Guide.
+All pilots must read and understand the explanation of proper thermal procedures, presented in "Thermalling rules and Techniques" - Chapter 3 of Sporting Code Section 7 Guidelines and Templates.
 Failure to follow these guidelines may result in penalties to the pilot concerned including disqualification from the event.